silvhua/ChatGPT-sentiment-analysis/README.md

 </div>

-Below are the texts for which ChatGPT and I had different sentment ratings.
+Below are the texts for which GPT 3.5 and I had different sentment ratings.
 It's hard to know whether the incorrect classifications were due to a general bias towards positive labelling or a lack of understanding about what people generally want when it comes to health/fitness.

 <details>